 About Jordan Travel

-Amman: Amman has been the country’s capital in both modern and ancient eras.
-It is among the oldest continuously inhabited cities in the world.
-That comes through in the sense of timelessness found in the profusion of gleaming white houses, kebab stalls with roasting meat and tiny cafes, where rich Arabian coffee is sipped in the afternoon sunshine.
-Throughout history, Amman has been inhabited by several civilizations.
-The first on record dates to the Neolithic period, around 8500 BC.
-Old Amman is filled with souks, bazaars, small shops and single family dwellings.
+Amman: Amman is among the oldest continuously inhabited cities in the world, with a fascinating history.
+Ancient Amman, Jordan’s capital, has a sense of timelessness about it that is seen in the profusion of gleaming white houses, kebab stalls with roasting meat, and tiny cafés, where rich Arabian coffee is sipped in the afternoon sunshine.
+It boasts one of the largest Neolithic settlements ever discovered in the Middle East.
+The first settlement on record dates to the Neolithic period, around 8500 BCE.
+Citadel hill contains early Bronze Age tombs (3300-1200 BCE).
+Old Amman is filled with souks, bazaars, shops and single-family dwellings.
 West Amman is less crowded and more scenic.
-It is considered one of the richest and most Western-oriented cities in the Middle East.
-Most of the city’s upscale hotels are located here as well.
-Amman is well worth investigating.
+It is one of the richest and most Western-oriented cities in the Middle East, and most of the upscale hotels are here.

 Jerash: North of Amman, Jerash, the Roman city of Gerasa, displays some of the finest, most extensive and well-preserved remains of the former empire to be found anywhere.
-The colonnaded streets, temples, theaters, bathhouses and the magnificent oval plaza are complemented by the superbly restored hippodrome.
-In the time of Roman rule, it held up to 15,000 people.
+Colonnaded streets, temples, theaters, bathhouses and the oval plaza are complemented by the superbly restored hippodrome, created on a grand scale that held up to 15,000 people.
 The Roman Army and Chariot Experience reenactment explores life thousands of years past.

-Petra: Petra remained unknown to the Western world until 1812, when Swiss explorer Johann Ludwig Burckhardt came upon the site.
-This UNESCO World Heritage Site is “one of the most precious cultural properties of man’s cultural heritage.”
-It is renowned for its rock-cut architecture, the legacy of the Nabateans, an industrious Arab people who settled in south Jordan more than 2,000 years ago.
-Much of Petra’s appeal comes from its spectacular setting deep inside a narrow desert gorge.
-From the main entrance, the visitor travels on foot through the awesome “Siq,” an immense crack in the sandstone that winds for one kilometer between overhanging cliffs.
-Petra’s most famous monument, the Treasury, appears dramatically at the end of the Siq.
-Petra includes hundreds of buildings, facades, tombs, baths, funerary halls and temples as well as a 3000-seat theater from the 1st Century AD.
+Petra: This UNESCO World Heritage Site is renowned for its amazing rock-cut architecture, the legacy of the Nabateans, an Arab people who settled in Jordan more than 2,000 years ago.
+Petra is spectacularly set deep inside a narrow desert gorge.
+From the main entrance, visitors walk through the “Siq,” an immense, natural crack in the sandstone that winds between overhanging cliffs.
+Petra’s most famous monument, the Treasury, appears dramatically at the end.
+Petra has hundreds of buildings, facades, tombs, and a first century, 3,000-seat theater.

-Wadi Rum: Stunning in its natural beauty, Wadi Rum epitomizes the romance of the desert.
-With its “moonscape” of prehistoric valleys and towering sandstone mountains rising out of the desert sand, Wadi Rum is home to several Bedouin tribes, who live in scattered camps throughout the area.
+Wadi Rum: Wadi Rum epitomizes the romance of the desert with its stunning beauty.
+Bedouin tribes live in scattered camps throughout the prehistoric valleys and towering sandstone mountains rising out of the desert sand.
 Climbers are attracted to Wadi Rum for its sheer granite and sandstone cliffs.
 Hikers enjoy its vast empty spaces, where one can still capture a sense of solitude.
-Wadi Rum is probably best known for its connection with the enigmatic British officer T.E.
-Lawrence, who was based here during the Great Arab Revolt of 1917-18.
-Much of David Lean’s movie Lawrence of Arabia was filmed in Wadi Rum.
-Lawrence described the setting as “vast, echoing and God-like.”

 Suggested Jordan Tour Itinerary